wireapp/wire-server-deploy/offline/wiab-staging.md

 ## Network Traffic Configuration

-### Bring traffic from the physical machine to Wire services in the k8s cluster
+### Bring traffic from the adminhost to Wire services in the k8s cluster

-Our Wire services are ready to receive traffic but we must enable network access from the physical machine network interface to the k8s pods running in the virtual network.
-We can acheive it by setting up [nftables](https://documentation.ubuntu.com/security/security-features/network/firewall/nftables/) rules on the physical machine.
+Our Wire services are ready to receive traffic but we must enable network access from the `adminhost` network interface to the k8s pods running in the virtual network.
+We can acheive it by setting up [nftables](https://documentation.ubuntu.com/security/security-features/network/firewall/nftables/) rules on the `adminhost`.
 When using any other type of firewall tools, please ensure following network configuration is achieved.

 **Required Network Configuration:**

-The physical machine (adminhost) must forward traffic from external clients to the Kubernetes cluster running Wire services.
+The `adminhost` must forward traffic from external clients to the Kubernetes cluster running Wire services.
 This involves:

 1. **HTTP/HTTPS Traffic (Ingress)** – Forward external web traffic to Kubernetes ingress with load balancing across nodes
   - Port 80 (TCP, from any external source to adminhost WAN IP) → DNAT to any Kubernetes node on port 31772 → HTTP ingress